Trambl/CS50x/README.md

 ## Description

-The WebStoreManagementSystem is a web application designed to simplify the management of an online store's products, customers, and orders.
+The OnlineStoreManagementSystem is a web application designed to simplify the management of an online store's products, customers, and orders.
 Built using Flask, HTML, and SQLite, this application offers an intuitive interface for store administrators to perform various tasks seamlessly.

 ## Features